-As with most content on cable today, there are alternate way to enjoy the channels and shows you want without forking over mountains of cash to a cable TV provider.
-Here are a few of the cable subscription free ways you can stream HGTV online.
+As with most content on cable today, there are alternate ways to enjoy the channels and shows you want without forking over mountains of cash to a cable TV provider.
+Here is more detail on the streaming services that let you stream HGTV online.

 HGTV on Sling TV

-Along with HGTV you will receive other Scripps Network Channels like the Travel Channel, and Food Network as part of the base package.
-DIY network is also available through the “Lifestyle Extra” package as a $5 per month add on package.
+Along with HGTV, you will receive other Discovery Network Channels like the Travel Channel and Food Network as part of the base package.
+DIY Network is also available through the “Lifestyle Extra” package as a $5 per month add-on package.

 Purchase HGTV Shows Online

-If you are simply interested in a few HGTV shows, you can purchase the full run of the current season online from Amazon, ITunes or other service.
-This may be a cheaper option than purchasing a streaming service to deliver all HGTV has to offer.
+If you are only interested in a few HGTV shows, you can purchase the full run of the current season online from Amazon, iTunes, or another service.
+Buying seasons of HGTV shows may be a cheaper option than subscribing to a streaming service with HGTV, depending on how much you watch.

 That said, there you may be interested in shows on other networks.
-In that case you may be better off going with Sling TV.
-It ultimately depends on how many shows you are going to follow in a year.
-Almost every popular show is available online and once you purchase it, you own it.
+In that case, you may be better off going with Philo or Sling TV.
+It ultimately depends on your viewing habits, and how many shows you are going to follow in a year.
+Most of HGTV’s popular shows are available on Amazon, and once you purchase it, you own it.
 That means you can watch it whenever you want.